Merci-chao/userChrome.js/README.md

 🪧 Note: If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.

 ## Settings
-Open [`about:config`](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao`.
+Open [`about:config`](https://support.mozilla.org/kb/about-config-editor-firefox) and search for the prefix `userChromeJS.multiTabRows@Merci.chao.`.
 Settings shown in gray are disabled due to other configurations.

 If configuring via `user.js` (not recommended), be sure to include the prefix `userChromeJS.multiTabRows@Merci.chao.`.<br>Example: `user_pref("userChromeJS.multiTabRows@Merci.chao.maxTabRows", 5);`